compose-spec/compose-spec/07-volumes.md

       name: actual-name-of-volume
 ```

-This makes it possible to make this lookup name a parameter of the Compose file, so that the model ID for volume is
+This makes it possible to make this lookup name a parameter of the Compose file, so that the model ID for the volume is hard-coded but the actual volume ID on platform is set at runtime during deployment.

-hard-coded but the actual volume ID on platform is set at runtime during deployment:
+For example, if `DATABASE_VOLUME=my_volume_001` in your `.env` file:

 ```yml
 volumes: